Short answer: No it’s never too late to start working out!

-For few decades when you get older, and when you remember all opportunities that you missed, you will regret, and that will probably be painful feeling.
+For a few decades when you get older, and when you remember all opportunities that you missed, you will regret it, and that will probably be a painful feeling.

 One of the worst feelings you can experience is feeling of missed opportunities, and time you can’t get back!

-Mark Twain realistically said: “Twenty years from now you will be more disappointed by things that you didn’t do that by the ones you did do.”
+Mark Twain realistically said: “Twenty years from now you will be more disappointed by things that you didn’t do than by the ones you did do.”

 You probably wanted to finally start working out, but you didn’t for some reason.